This cheesy Pesto Chicken Baked Tortellini, is easy to make and feeds a crowd!

 Pesto Chicken Baked Tortellini

-- 40 ounces refrigerated or frozen cheese tortellini, thawed if frozen
+- 40 ounces cheese tortellini, refrigerated or frozen and thawed

 - 1 tablespoon butter